fauna-labs/fwitter/README.md

 ### Update something in the setup
 What if I am experimenting and want to update something?
-To update User Defined Functions or Roles you can just alter the definition and run `npm run setup` again, it will verify whether the role/function exists and override it.
+To update User Defined Functions or Roles you can just alter the definition and run `npm run setup` again.
+It will verify whether the role/function exists and override it.

 One thing that can't be altered just like that are indexes (makes sense of course, they could contain quite some data).
-In order to just setup from scratch again you can run `npm run destroy` followed by `npm run setup`.
+In order to just set up from scratch again you can run `npm run destroy` followed by `npm run setup`.
 Note, that since names such as collections and indexes are cached, you will have to wait +-60 secs but we can easily get around that by just removing and adding the complete database.
 In that case, we would remove our ADMIN key as well which would mean that we have to generate a new one each time.
 However, if we just create an admin key and use that to add (on setup) and remove (on destroy) a child database, than we can get around that inconvenience.
 We have provided you with that option.
-When you add the environment variable 'REACT_APP_LOCAL___CHILD_DB_NAME', the script will create a child database on `npm run setup` and destroy it on `npm run destroy` instead of removing all collections/indices/functions.
+When you add the environment variable 'REACT_APP_LOCAL___CHILD_DB_NAME', the script will create a child database on `npm run setup` and destroy it on `npm run destroy` instead of removing all collections/indexes/functions.